nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 It indicate the specific option available for the `UiAction`. e.g `UiActionOption.Dictionary` for `UiAction.Open` mean open dictionary panel.

-The following is the sequence diagram for `OPENCOMMAND`
+The following is the sequence diagram for executing a command to open a panel.

 ![OpenCommandSequenceDiagram](images/OpenCommandSequenceDiagram.png)

 #### Design Consideration
 * **Alternative 1 (current choice):** Make use of the existing command `CommandResult` class
     * Pros: Make use of the existing system and easy to implement
-    * Cons: All command will have to decide on the response. (or use the default setting)
+    * Cons: All command will have to decide on the response. (or use the default setting) (desire behaviour)
-* Alternative 2: Make use of the Model Component as an intermediary between Command and UI.
+* Alternative 2: Make use of the `Model` component as an intermediary between Command and UI.
-  The command will call a method available on the model to change the UI settings.
+  The command will call a method available on the `Model` component to change the UI settings, the `Ui` will listen to the setting on the `Model` Component.
     * Pros: Only the class that requires to change in UI will be needed to call the method.
     * Cons: Increasing coupling.

 #### Manipulation UI Settings through Command
 #####  Implementation
-While All Command is able open or close an UI.
-There are some command where it is more specific.
+While All Command has the ability to open and close a UI.
+There are some UI settings that are more specific.
-In this case, we do not want all command to inherit it behaviour, implementing it with `CommandResult` like `OpenCommand` and `CloseCommand` is not ideal.
+In this case, we don't want all commands to access its behavior, so using `CommandResult` isn't ideal.
-The `UI` component use `GUISettings` to store it GUI setting on exits.
+Because the `UI` component already uses `GuiSettings` to store its settings when it exits.
-We can make use of the exisiting component and change the behaviour of the `UI` component will actively listen for changes on the GUISettings.
-The features make use the existing `GUISettings` class and is implemented in all `toggledivider` and `setdividerposition`command.
+We can make use the existing component by making existing UI component actively listen for changes to the `GuiSettings`.

-Dictionote has an interactive user interface that allows the user to open and close any panel through command.
-Furthermore, when any command is executed, Dictionote should be able to change the user interface based on the command type/requirement.
-All commands should be able to open and close the required UI panel.
-The user will also be able to open and close the UI via user command.
-The feature is implemented using `CommandResult`, which is returned by all `Command` in the system.

-`CommandResult` contain a `String` object call `feedbackToUser`, a `UiAction` enum call `uiAction` and `UiActionOption` enum call `uiActionOption`. `feedbackToUser` will be show on the `ResultDisplay` indicating the command feedback after execution.
-`uiAction` indicate the action the command want the `UI` to take. e.g `UiAction.OPEN`, `UiAction.CLOSE`, ... etc. `UiActionOption` is only applicable to some `UiAction`.
-It indicate the specific option available for the `UiAction`. e.g `UiActionOption.Dictionary` for `UiAction.Open` mean open dictionary panel.
+The features are implemented in all `toggledivider` and `setdividerposition` commands.

+The command will change the `GuiSettings` located in `Model` componenet.
+When the `CommandResult` is returned to the `Ui` component.
+The `Ui` Componenet will check for changes in `GuiSettings` and update it Ui according.

-The following is the sequence diagram for `OPENCOMMAND`
+The following is the sequence diagram for executing a command to set note divider position.

 ![OpenCommandSequenceDiagram](images/ToggleCommandSequenceDiagram.png)

+In the sequence diagram, `executeUiAction(action,option)` is called.
+This is show that the command ensure that the user receives proper feedback when the divider position changes.
+The command will open all related panels that were affected by the divider position change.
+Note divider affect both `NoteListPanel` and `NoteContentPanel`, hence if its  is closed, they will be open.
+If they remain closed, the user will not be able to notice the changes.
+The execution of the command will result in NoteListPanel and NoteContentPanel are both visible, with their divider positions adjusted to the desired position

 #### Design Consideration
 * Alternative 1 Make use of the existing command `CommandResult` class
     * Pros: Make use of the existing system and easy to implement
     * Cons: All command will have to decide on the response. (or use the default setting)
-* **Alternative 2(current choice):**: Make use of the Model Component as an intermediary between Command and UI.
+* **Alternative 2(current choice):**: Make use of the `Model` component as an intermediary between Command and UI.
-  The command will call a method available on the model to change the UI settings.
+  The command will call a method available on the `Model` component to change the UI settings, the `Ui` will listen to the setting on the `Model` Component.
     * Pros: Only the class that requires to change in UI will be needed to call the method.
     * Cons: Increasing coupling.